 The skills in VBAC online birth class take you through all the skills to:

 - Prepare her pregnant body to open up, stay mobile and internally soft

-- Cope, manage, work through, stay in control and on top of all the internal sensations as well as all the external fiddle that comes with the assessments, monitoring and procedures (AMPs) that will most likely occur in a hospital VBAC
+- Cope, manage, work through, stay in control and be on top of all the internal sensations as well as all the external fiddle that comes with the assessments, monitoring and procedures (AMPs) that will most likely occur in a hospital VBAC

-Choice is NOT going to get her the birth she wants.
+The choice is NOT going to get her the birth she wants.
 She has to do the hard work first and that requires skills.
 It’s that blunt.
 You are willing, now you’ll be able to help her achieve her VBAC.